lgow/endofherobrine/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report an unintended behaviour!
-title: "[type the mod version here] bug title here"
+title: "[type the mod version here] and the bug report title here"
 labels: bug
-assignees: ''
+assignees: lgow

 ---

 **Describe the bug**
-Describe here what is the bug
+Describe here what the bug is

 **To Reproduce**
 If you know, describe here how to reproduce the bug.